Addiction treatment is an essential health benefit and covered under most insurance plans. We can help you verify your insurance plan coverage.

 Does Addiction Treatment Vary by Substance?

 While addiction treatment costs do not vary by the addictive substance directly, certain substances often lead to more severe addictions requiring more intensive care.
 This may impact which level of care a person may need.
-An inpatient program generally will cost more than an outpatient program, for example.
+An residential program generally will cost more than an outpatient program, for example.

 Which Insurance Providers Are Accepted by The Recovery Village Atlanta?